9 Surprising Foods That You Can Freeze Frozen

 However, when they’re too ripe and about to go bad, you can keep them in the freezer to later make into tomato sauce or stews.

-In spite of the fact that it’s not recommended to freeze foods high in fat, cream, and water, many varieties of cheese can be kept longer by freezing them.
+In spite of the fact that experts don’t recommend freezing foods that are high in fat, cream and water, many varieties of cheese can last longer by freezing them.